 I am an Associate Professor of Politics and Women, Gender & Sexuality at the University of Virginia.
 My research focuses on how liberal democracies can become more inclusive and just.
 My current book project, When Rights Go Wrong: Multiculturalism Versus Women's Rights, challenges the assumption that multiculturalism and women’s rights conflict.
-Instead, through a comparison of policy debates over issues like polygamy and the face veil, I find that political actors manufacture multiple and competing relationships between multiculturalism and women’s rights, and that conflict relationships are bad for minority women.
+Instead, through a comparison of policy debates over issues like polygamy and the face veil, I find that political actors manufacture multiple relationships between multiculturalism and women’s rights, and that conflict relationships often are bad for minority women.